yt-dlp/yt-dlp/README.md

                                      stdin), one URL per line.
 Lines starting with '#', ';' or ']' are considered as comments and ignored.
-    --id                             Use only video ID in file name -o, --output TEMPLATE            Output filename template, see the "OUTPUT TEMPLATE" for all the info
+    -o, --output TEMPLATE            Output filename template, see the "OUTPUT TEMPLATE" for all the info
     --autonumber-start NUMBER        Specify the start value for %(autonumber)s